MichaelSodovski/Web-Map-Exporter-Script/README.md

 ## Requirements
 - Python 2.7 or higher
 - ArcPy library
+- ArcGIS Desktop, Server, or Portal.
+- Appropriate permissions to execute scripts.

 ## Usage
 This script is intended to be used within an Esri environment, such as ArcGIS.
 To execute the script, follow these steps: